ktor-doc-jp/ktor-doc-jp/advanced/pipeline.md

 }
 ```

-This base pipeline is used by the `Application` and the `Routing` feature.
+This base pipeline is used by the `Application` and the `Routing` features.

 ### Application

-A Ktor `Application` is a `ApplicationCallPipeline`.
+A Ktor `Application` is an `ApplicationCallPipeline`.
 This is the main pipeline used for web backend
 applications handling http requests.

 ### Routing

-The [routing feature](features/routing.html) defines a nested pipeline attached to the Call phase in the
+The [routing feature](features/routing.html) defines a nested pipeline attached to the Call phase in the Application pipeline.
-Application pipeline.
 You can get the routing root node pipeline by calling `val routing = application.routing {}`.
-Each node in the Route tree defines its own pipeline that is later merged per each route.
+Each node in the `Route` tree defines its own pipeline that is later merged per each route.

-By merging the tree pipelines, you can define phases and interceptions at some point in the tree, and then
-they will be executed in the order defined by the phase relations.
+By merging the tree pipelines, you can define phases and interceptions at some point in the tree, and then they will be executed in the order defined by the phase relationships.

-Since Route nodes has its own pipeline and the merge happens later, if you plan to add relations to some phases
-defined in other ancestor Route nodes, you will have to add them with `Pipeline.addPhase` in the specific Route node
-to avoid the `io.ktor.pipeline.InvalidPhaseException: Phase Phase('YourPhase') was not registered for this pipeline` exception.
+Since `Route` nodes have their own pipeline and the merge happens later, if you plan to add relationships to some phases defined in other ancestor `Route` nodes, you will have to add them with `Pipeline.addPhase` in the specific `Route` node to avoid the `io.ktor.pipeline.InvalidPhaseException: Phase Phase('YourPhase') was not registered for this pipeline` exception.
 {: .note}

 ### Other

-Ktor also define other pipelines in some other features.
+Ktor also defines other pipelines in some other features.

 ## Samples